The application round for visits in 2020 ends on March 2, 2020!

 This new grant has been designed specifically to respond to the above feedback from Finnish institutions.

-The grant is meant for travel expenses (e.g. transatlantic flights and accommodation costs).
+The grant is meant for travel expenses (travel costs between Finland and the host city and accommodation costs).
 The exact grant amount is determined on the basis of the application and the total grant can range up to 4000 euros.
 Please note that the applicant should be prepared to cover all other costs for the visit by other means.

 Selected grantees become part of the Fulbright Finland alumni network and can benefit from the support provided by Finnish and U.S. alumni.

 Higher education representatives (e.g. administrators and faculty) in Finland are eligible to apply.
 Applicants do not need to be Finnish citizens.
-Grantees must travel to the United States within the same calendar year the grant has been awarded and the first possible departure date is after the Fulbright Finland Pre-Departure Orientation in May.
+Grantees must start their visit in the United States during the same calendar year the grant has been awarded and the first possible departure date is after the Fulbright Finland Pre-Departure Orientation in May.
+Grantees must return to Finland after the travel grant visit.

 Grantees with Finnish citizenship should be able to travel to the U.S. under the visa waiver program if the purpose and content of the visit are as described above.
 Citizens of countries that are not part of the visa waiver program need a Business (B1) visa.